dorukalkan/dorukalkan.github.io/projects/hotel_revenue_analysis.md

 2018 has the lowest revenue.
 The dataset is not complete for 2020 (doesn’t contain the last quarter), but when compared only by the first three quarters, 2020 falls short of 2019.
 2019 has $3,91M in revenue for the first three quarters while 2020 has $3,51M.
 There is a drop in overall hotel stays in parallel.
 The drop is most pronounced in the summer months, and might be a product of the COVID-19 pandemic.
 By mid-2020 COVID-19 was already widespread and global lockdowns were in place, which can account for the performance drop in 2020 summer season.
 _Recommendation:_ 2020 revenue dip should be more closely examined to understand if it really is an effect of the pandemic, or whether any other factor has influence on it.

-📌 Required parking space consists only a small percentage.
+📌 Required parking space consists of only a small percentage.
-The dataset shows that there is a slight increase in overall required parking space, but it actually consists a very small percentage.
+The dataset shows that there is a slight increase in overall required parking space, but it actually forms a very small percentage.
 Neither hotel type exhibits a drastic demand for parking space.
 _Recommendation:_ There is no need to increase the parking lot size.

 📌 Seasonality and holiday season effects can be seen for both hotel types.